Putting animals on the political map this Queensland election

 Phasing out battery cages

-A distressed hen in a battery cage.
+A distressed hen looking out from the bars of a battery cage.

 In Australia, more than 5 million hens continue to be confined in battery cages.
 In these small wire cages, hens have their movements restricted which denies them natural behaviours and causes both physical and psychological issues.
 Over one third of Australia’s layer hens are in Queensland.